 The holiday resort of Monkey Mia along the Western Australia coast is well known as a wildlife destination, particularly to see the local dolphins who are fed on the beach each morning.
 But this destination is also surprisingly dog-friendly.
-Find out where to stay, what to do and other tips for visiting Monkey Mia and the dog-friendly Shark Bay region with your dog.
+Find out what to do, where to stay and other tips for visiting Monkey Mia and the dog-friendly Shark Bay region with your dog.

 Dog-Friendly Sightseeing around Monkey Mia